 - Pay any of these platforms so that your customer only receives his or her order.

-- Make sure that your customer’s shipping address and phone number is correctly entered.
+- Make sure that your customer’s shipping address and phone number are correctly entered.

 Simply let your customer know that your item will be shipped from Jumia or Konga’s warehouse.
-And also while filling your customer’s shipping information, tell Jumia or Konga not to include the receipt.
+And also while filling your customer’s shipping information, tell your seller not to include the receipt through additional note.

 Even if your customer insists to know why the price on the receipt is lower, let him or her know, sometimes sellers on Jumia lower the actual price in order not to be charged much by Jumia or Konga as the case may be.